vzool/docs/api/reference.md

 ### Collections

-These endpoints are used for creating, updating, or deleting collections.
+These endpoints are used for creating, reading, updating, or deleting collections.
 Similar to `/fields`, it alters the database schema directly when needed.

 #### Get Collections